by Tulsa District Public Affairs

 Chouteau and Newt Graham Lock and Dams

-1. Afton Landing- Delayed
+1. Afton Landing- Closed for the season

-2. Bluff Landing- Delayed
+2. Bluff Landing- Fully open for the season

-3. Tullahassee Loop primitive campground- Delayed
+3. Tullahassee Loop primitive campground- The boat ramp access is open with no services

 4. Highway 33 Landing and Coal Creek access areas will remain open for boat launching only.
 Services such as mowing, cleaning, and restroom availability may not be provided if previously available at these ramps.